Frederick "Chip" LeMieux, Head

 McNeese Course Equivalencies for the LCPAC Core

-The Department of Agricultural Sciences is a member of the Louisiana Consortium of Public Agricultural Colleges (LCPAC).
+The School of Agricultural Sciences is a member of the Louisiana Consortium of Public Agricultural Colleges (LCPAC).
 The consortium has developed a two-year core curriculum designed to facilitate the transfer of students majoring in an agriculture program among Louisiana public colleges and universities.

 The departments of Chemistry and Agricultural Sciences offer an interdepartmental Master of Science Degree in Environmental and Chemical Sciences.